ieee-uottawa/.github/profile/README.md

 <br/>

 The IEEE University of Ottawa GitHub page is a home for past workshops, current office projects and the open source websites and tools the student branch offers.
-For more information, please reach out to a memeber of the IEEE uOttawa Executive team or check out  https://ieeeuottawa.ca/
+For more information, please reach out to a member of the IEEE uOttawa Executive team or check out  https://ieeeuottawa.ca/